RobRob7/Team-Zombie-Bash/README.md

 # ZOMBIE BASH
 Zombie Bash is a thrilling rhythm game where you drive a truck down a zombie-infested highway, steering to hit zombies that spawn in sync with the beats of a song.
-The goal is to survive the musical chaos and avoid missing too many notes to reach the end of the track with a high score!
+The goal is to survive the musical chaos and avoid missing too many zombies to reach the end of the track with a high score!

 Link to game: https://robrob7.github.io/Team-Zombie-Bash/WebGame/index.html